iterative/dvc.org/content/docs/command-reference/pull.md

   may improve the total download speed if a combination of small and large files are being fetched.

+- `--clear-index` - clear index for a remote.
+In order to improve performance, DVC keeps a local index of files which are available in a remote.
+This option can be used to clear this index, and force a full re-indexing of the remote.

 - `-h`, `--help` - prints the usage/help message, and exit.

 - `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no